Managing System Roles

 Add the system role to be set for the user.

-- By changing the user's system role, you can achieve the following.
+- By changing a user's system role, you can achieve the following:

-- Grant the user common permissions for all projects.
+- Grant the user permissions common to all projects.

 - By subdividing system roles, you can centrally manage security according to organizational rules.